-There are three (3) factors which are of primary interest in understanding a rod antenna.
+There are three factors of primary interest in understanding a rod antenna.
 These factors are its effective electrical length, the impedance it presents to the measurement system, and the interaction of the rod with the ground.
 The discussion here will contain itself to discussing an electrically short antenna element.
-The 3301B is designed to be electrically short over its measurement range.
-By electrically short, we mean an antenna which is designed to have the physical antenna element be short when compared to the wavelength of the highest frequency in its measurement range.
+The Model 3301B is designed to be electrically short over its measurement range.
+Electrically short means an antenna that is designed to have the physical antenna element be short when compared to the wavelength of the highest frequency in its measurement range.
 The current distribution on any rod antenna will be sinusoidal.
 If a rod is short enough with respect to the wavelength being measured, that distribution will approach a linear distribution and may be assumed to be linear for all practical purposes.
 The linear current distribution will allow for linear scaling of the rod length.
 If the rod length is reduced by half, then the received voltage will be reduced by half.
 The 41" rod is approximately a meter long.
-Electrically it then is a half meter long.
-The assumption of linearity will remain accurate at least to one eighth (1/8) wavelength.
+Electrically, then, it is a half-meter long.
+The assumption of linearity will remain accurate at least to one-eighth wavelength.

 At this point some resonance behavior is possible.
-A rod which is electrically a half meter is one eighth (1/8) wavelength at 75 MHz.
-In order to keep the response of the unit linear and avoid resonance behavior, the 3301B pre-amplifier is limited to roll off before this frequency has been reached.
-However, this avoidance of possible resonance carriers the penalty of 6dB on the antenna factor.
-Since field strength is measured as volts per meter, the measurement must be normalized to 1 meter.
-This means that 6 dB must be added to a reading taken with a half meter rod.
+A rod that is electrically a half-meter is one-eighth wavelength at 75 MHz.
+To keep the response of the unit linear and avoid resonance behavior, the Model 3301B pre-amplifier is limited to roll off before this frequency has been reached.
+However, this avoidance of possible resonance carries the penalty of 6 dB on the antenna factor.
+Because field strength is measured as volts per meter, the measurement must be normalized to 1 meter.
+This means that 6 dB must be added to a reading taken with a half-meter rod.

-The second factor which is of concern is the impedance the rod presents to the measurement system.
+The second factor of concern is the impedance the rod presents to the measurement system.
 The resistive component is non-significant in this situation.
 The controlling impedance is the capacitance of the rod to ground.
 This capacitance may be calculated by the formula:

-$$C = [55.63 h] / [ln (h/a)]$$
+C = [55.63 h] / [ln (h/a)]

+h = length of the rod, in meters a = radius of the rod, in meters

-Where "h" is the length of the rod and "a" is its radius, both in meters.
-The natural logarithm of "h" over "a" is represented by "ln".
-For the 3301B rod, the capacitance is 12 picofarads.
+The natural logarithm of h over a is represented by In.
+For the Model 3301B rod, the capacitance is 10 picofarads (pF).
 This capacitance is significant because it combines with the total input capacitance of the amplifier to form a voltage divider.
-It can quickly be seen that if the FET input capacitance and circuit stray total 12 pF, there will be a 6 dB loss through this stray capacitance.
+It can quickly be seen that if the FET input capacitance and circuit stray total 10 pF, there will be a 6 dB loss through this stray capacitance.
 Even if the total input capacitance where reduced to 4 pF there would be a 2.5 dB loss.